wlgys8/slua_advanced/README.md

 In Editor mode,luaManager will load lua file directly from editor,all modifications on files will be work immediately.This mode is recommanded when you are in developing.

-In AssetBundle mode,luaManager will load lua file from assetbundle.If some files were changed,they should be rebuilt to assetbundles to make the modifications work.
+In AssetBundle mode,luaManager will load lua file from assetbundle.If some files get changed,they should be rebuilt to to make the modifications work.

 ##If my assetbundles are on the server?
+Set LuaManager.autoBoot = false,and boot the lua manager by yourself.

-Before call LuaManager.LoadAllPlugins(),you must assign the url to the assetbundle.
+Before call LuaManager.LoadAllPlugins(), assign the url to the assetbundle that you want to load from server.

 		IEnumerator Start(){
 			yield return manager.Setup();